cart SHOPPING CART You have 0 items

 Wound created by a lead core, weight shedding bullet.
 This particular bullet is designed for the low velocity .35 Remington (200 grain Hornady FTX).

 The current copper bullets that are being pushed by various environmental organizations cannot achieve the type of wounding needed to consistently produce fast clean kills.
-These bullets do not shed weight (though some custom designs shed petals with limited effect).
+These bullets do not shed weight (though some designs from smaller companies shed petals with limited effect).
 Without this shedding of weight, wounding is narrow therefore accordingly the margin for error becomes greater, in plain terms if the hunter does not strike the animal perfectly or does not have very high impact velocities on his side, the greater the risk of a slow kill.
 In some cases it may take days for animals to die.
 While it may seem that copper is the environmentally friendly choice, one must ask the question; is this the ethical solution?

 IMG 1983WL-716